iNeenah/TruckFinalProyect/README.md

 > **Advanced AI-Powered Route Optimization System for Transportation Companies in Misiones Province, Argentina**

-Kiro is a cutting-edge SaaS web platform designed specifically for transportation companies in Misiones, Argentina.
-Unlike traditional route planners that focus solely on time optimization, Kiro revolutionizes logistics by optimizing routes based on **total cost** - considering fuel expenses, toll fees, and vehicle efficiency to maximize your operational savings.
+This is a cutting-edge SaaS web platform designed specifically for transportation companies in Misiones, Argentina.
+Unlike traditional route planners that focus solely on time optimization, this system revolutionizes logistics by optimizing routes based on **total cost** - considering fuel expenses, toll fees, and vehicle efficiency to maximize your operational savings.

 ## 🚀 Key Features